Primary and secondary education

 M.E./CFS is the biggest cause of health-related long-term school absence.
 It’s hard to put an accurate number on just how many children and young people have M.E.; prevalence rates vary widely, up to as high as 3%.
 But even if you only have one student with M.E., you have an essential role to play in offering the right support at the right time – and we can help you do this

 Teaching and supporting a child with this complex condition can be challenging.
-However, the outlook for young people with M.E. is good and many will improve.
 Accepting the limitations of M.E. and agreeing realistic targets will help your pupil and their family cope with the demands imposed by M.E.

 It’s important to remember that children may struggle to keep up with school work and their attendance may fluctuate.
 This can lead to misunderstandings which could escalate to the point where safeguarding proceedings are initiated.
 This can be avoided by learning about M.E. and its potential impact - we have a range of resources for professionals to support this.